xiaoge26/tp/docs/team/xiaoge26.md

 * Released v2.0 of the application
 * Reviewed and approved a significant number of PRs not authored by myself
 * Refactored the code to different packages
+* Created milestones and assigned issues to them